 Youth crime has been going down for many years and only constitutes a small portion of the nation's crime today.
 Juvenile violent crime has also gone down and is at its lowest level since 1987.
 Just as with the adult system the juvenile system suffers from gender and ethnic disparity.
 Male minorities are more likely than female Caucasians to commit and be charged with crimes.
 African American juveniles are held at twice the rate of Hispanics and five times the rate of Caucasians.
-The disparity could be explained though economic status of the families these juveniles come from or their family history.
-There are other factors that play into why children commit crimes, however these are the top two reasons, juveniles turn to crime.
+The disparity could be explained through economic status of the families these juveniles come from or their family history.
+There are other factors that play into why children commit crimes, however these are the top two reasons, why juveniles will turn to crime.

 Different crimes have different offender types causing disparity within the system.
 Those offenders who commit violent crimes are not the same as those who commit property crimes or status offenses.

 Knowing what types of juveniles commit what crimes can help with rehabilitation of those juveniles.
 Understanding what type of juvenile you are dealing with will help in providing programs to keep juveniles from partaking in these crimes in the first place.

 Status Offenses: Are behaviors that are considered violations of the law because of age.
 When committed by a minor these violations are considered status offenses while remaining legal for the adult population.
 Violations include, but are not limited to truancy, running away, and under age drinking.